Retatrutide (GLP-RT) — what the triple-receptor research actually shows

 - Jastreboff et al. (NEJM, 2023) — the pivotal Phase 2 obesity trial, 48-week design, 338 adults, dose-response analysis.
 The methods section is worth reading for the dose-escalation schedule.

-- Nahra et al. (Diabetes Care, 2021) — earlier Phase 1b safety + pharmacokinetic data for the triple-agonist class.
+- Urva et al. (Lancet, 2022) — the first-in-human Phase 1b multiple-ascending-dose safety + pharmacokinetic study of the triple agonist (LY3437943).

 - ClinicalTrials.gov — search the molecule sponsor portfolio for current Phase 3 recruitment status and expected primary completion dates.